kossnocorp/typesaurus.com/src/content/docs/get-started/reading.md

   order: 2
 ---

+In this document, you'll learn how to read data from your database with Typesaurus.

-Several methods allow reading documents:
+There are several methods that allow reading documents:

 - [`get`](#get) - gets a single document by id
 - [`all`](#all) - gets all documents in a collection